 Sampling and testing for organic parameters has been conducted for the drinking water system in accordance with Schedule 13-4 of Ontario Regulation 170/03.
-The regulation requires that samples are to be collected every 60 months and tested for each parameter listed in Schedule 24; this requirement has been are to be collected every 60 months and tested for each parameter listed in Schedule 24; this requirement has been met when samples were collected on January 8, 2019.
+The regulation requires that samples are to be collected every 60 months and tested for each parameter listed in Schedule 24; this requirement has been met when samples were collected on January 6, 2020.
 There were no concerns identified from the results.

-• All haloacetic acid water quality monitoring requirements prescribed by legislation are being conducted within the required frequency and at the required location.
+All haloacetic acid water quality monitoring requirements prescribed by legislation are being conducted within the required frequency and at the required location.